 The Nutcracker will be held at Diana Wortham Theatre at the Wortham Center December 7th - 10th (Thursday 9:30am school show, Friday and Saturday evening shows, Saturday and Sunday matinees).

 Rehearsals will be held, depending on roles, on Friday afternoons and evenings (between 4 and 9:00pm) and/or Saturday afternoons (between 2:00 and 8:30pm), with special parts sometimes scheduled on Sunday afternoons (and three Sunday full group rehearsals before the show; 11/19, 11/26, and 12/3).
 Additional tech week rehearsals will be held Monday, Tuesday, and Wednesday afternoons at 4:00 pm at the Diana Wortham Theatre, December 4th, 5th, and 6th.
 Group rehearsals will begin as early as September 29.
 The Nutcracker contract is available here for your reference (it contains rehearsal dates with which to mark your calendars, as well as health and safety guidelines).

 The Asheville Ballet auditions dancers on a show-to-show basis and often invites selected performers to continue performing in future productions throughout the year.
 We offer a number of paid adult professional dancing positions as well as college apprenticeships.

 In addition, students from both the Academy of Ballet and Contemporary Dance as well as other studios in the Western North Carolina region are cast both in ensemble and soloists roles in our productions.
 In other words, you do not have to be a student attending classes with the Academy of Ballet and Contemporary Dance to perform with us.
 We are delighted to include the entire community in their passion to perform, both professional and student alike.
-All that we ask is that students are taking at least two dance technique classes per week, somewhere, in order to maintain the high-caliber of artistry that we have become so known for.
+All that we ask is that students are taking at least two dance technique classes per week, somewhere, in order to maintain the high-caliber of artistry for which we have become known.